Logitech

 Logitech International S.A. (/ˈlɒdʒɪtɛk/ LOJ-i-tek) is a Swiss multinational manufacturer of computer peripherals and software.
-Headquartered in Lausanne, Switzerland, the company has offices throughout Europe, Asia, Oceania, and the Americas.
+Headquartered in Lausanne, Switzerland, the company is described as Swiss-American due to its operations in the United States, and it has offices throughout Europe, Asia, Oceania, and the Americas.
 It is a component of the Swiss Market Index, and is listed on the Nasdaq.

 The company develops and markets personal peripherals for PC navigation, video communication and collaboration, music and smart homes.
 This includes products like keyboards, mice, tablet accessories, headphones and headsets, webcams, Bluetooth speakers, universal remotes and more.
-Its name is derived from logiciel (the French word for software) and 'tech'.
+Its name is derived from logiciel (the French word for software) and "tech".